oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 an HTML document response, processed by the user agent.
-If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the artifacts (e.g. authorization code) it contains.
+If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the artifacts (e.g., authorization code) it contains.
 Additionally, the request URL containing the authorization code may be sent in the HTTP Referer header to any embedded images, stylesheets and other elements loaded in the page.